-The KC Chamber is also concerned that while these small business owners are allowed to keep their profits tax-free, employees of the LLC businesses, typically earning far less than the business owners, must continue to pay income taxes, creating a real question of fairness.
-The Chamber believes reasonable taxes on wage income provide an important and necessary revenue stream for the state.
-Wages should be taxed at a responsible and equitable rate whether the person earning wages is a business owner, has a Limited Liability Corporation or is someone's employee.
+The KC Chamber is also concerned that while these small business owners are allowed to keep their profits tax-free, employees of the LLC businesses, typically earning far less than the business owners, must continue to pay income taxes, creating a real question of fairness in the Kansas tax structure.
+The Chamber believes reasonable taxes on wage income provide an important, equitable, and necessary revenue stream for the state.
+Wages should be taxed at a responsible and fair rate whether the person earning wages is a business owner, has a Limited Liability Corporation or is someone's employee.

-The KC Chamber urges the Kansas Legislature to pass SB508 or take much-needed measures to enact policy to close the LLC loophole and institute a fair and equitable income tax policy for all wage-earners.
+The KC Chamber urges the Kansas Legislature to pass HB2023 or take much-needed measures to enact policy to close the LLC loophole and institute a fair and equitable income tax policy for all wage-earners.
+Thank you for your consideration.